Ficool

 "Welcome to the workshop," Luthar said, his voice carrying easily in the enclosed space.
 "This will be your world for the foreseeable future."

 The corridor opened into a cavernous chamber, larger than any workshop they had ever seen.
 Platforms hovered silently on magnetic rails.
 Robotic arms moved in precise synchrony, welding plates to skeletal frames of machines Anton could barely comprehend.
-Suspended across the room were half-formed battlesuits, each in a different assembly stage, hanging like metallic corpses from gravitic harnesses.
+Suspended across the room were half-formed battlesuits, each in a different stage of assembly, hanging like metallic corpses from gravitic harnesses.

 Ivan stopped in his tracks. "…This is a workshop?"